osk10/immuneML/immuneML/tool_interface/YAML_instructions_preprocessing.md

 ## Full example of YAML-specification running preprocessing

 YAML-file example with the use of a PreprocessorTool.
-This example shows how a user can create a RandomSequenceDataset, specify a preprocessor and define the instruction DatasetExport using the preprocessor.
+This example shows how a user can create a dataset, using a preprocessor through an external tool and export the dataset.

 ```yaml
 definitions: